All Episodes

 It's the candidate's job to unify a party, a movement, a country behind him.

-And how much leadership can there be when there are all these advice pieces out there for Senator McCain on what to say and how to say it today at CPAC.
+And how much leadership can there be when there are all these advice pieces out there for Senator McCain on what to say and how to say it today at CPAC?

-By the way, uh telling people they never served in the military or that private enterprise and working for profit is bad, or that anybody who disagrees with him on campaign finance reform is corrupt, or that anybody who disagrees with him on amnesty must be racist and so forth, those are not leadership qualities.
+By the way, telling people they never served in the military or that private enterprise and working for profit is bad or that anybody who disagrees with him on campaign finance reform is corrupt or that anybody who disagrees with him on amnesty must be racist and so forth.

-Senator McCain has not demonstrated leadership qualities, and he's not doing so now.
+Senator McCain has not demonstrated leadership qualities and he's not doing so now.

-We don't know what he's to say today, but the onus is on those who disagree to come aboard.
+We don't know what he's going to say today, but the onus is on those who disagree to come aboard.

 The onus is on leadership to lead.